SUSE/Portus/packaging/suse/portusctl/man/markdown/portusctl-setup.md

 **--registry-timeout-value**
   Timeout value for API calls to the registry.

+**--registry-read-timeout-value**
+  Read timeout value for API calls to the registry.

 **--first-user-admin-enable**
   When enabled, the first user to register into Portus will become an administrator.
 It's enabled by default.